superdesk/web-publisher/docs/cookbooks/developers/paywall.rst

         {% endgimmelist %}
     {% endif %}

-To render a single user subscription:
+To render a single user subscription by article id:

 .. code-block:: twig